 In tutoring at Allegheny, I found that half the battle is often inspiring a sense of mathematical confidence in struggling students.
 My time spent tutoring at the college level has made me not only a strong tutor, but also a good mathematical companion.
 I firmly believe that math is for everyone, and I'm always eager to prove that to the student who feels that she is unable to overcome her current mathematical difficulties.
 Private tutoring at Allegheny is reserved for those students who need it most and would otherwise fail, and I found that work to be most rewarding.
 Helping a student who has all but given up and watching him grow as a problem solver is what sustains my passion for sharing math.
 While tutoring privately after graduation, I developed a sense for instructing students in standardized test prep, and got a feeling for the unique circumstances of working with students of lower grade levels.
 This motivated me to seek employment as a high school teacher, and so far, I am loving it!

 I am comfortable traveling to the student's residence to work, meeting in a quiet public space, or working at my home.
 As well, my hourly rate is flexible and always a function of the difficulty of the material in question, so please feel free to work with me to negotiate a fair rate.
 If you have any questions, please reach out!
 I wish you success in all your studies and academic pursuits.
 Greetings!
-I'm Douglas, a mathematics and physics teacher at Tilton School in Tilton, NH.
+I'm Douglas, a mathematics teacher at The Masters School in Dobbs Ferry, NY.
 I hold a B.S. in mathematics with a minor in philosophy and I absolutely love communicating math at all levels!
 I spent 3 years tutoring mathematics for my undergraduate institution, Allegheny College, and another 2 years after that tutoring privately before

 Group rates are subject to a small increase in price, and in general, I am flexible with my rate--especially when considering the difficulty of the material and what was required of me to master it.